barbarer/py4e-int/_sources/strings/sequence.rst

     :answer_a: IndexError
     :answer_b: TypeError
     :answer_c: SyntaxError
+    :answer_d: This code is correct and would cause no errors
     :correct: b
     :feedback_a: Incorrect!
 You will get an IndexError if you try to access a string beyond its range.
 For example, if string = "hi", calling string[2] would cause an IndexError.
 Try again.
     :feedback_b: Correct!
 A TypeError would occur because the program is expecting an integer as the index, not a float.
     :feedback_c: Incorrect!
 A SyntaxError is caused when there are issues with the code as it is written, rather than the values it is given.
+Try again.
+    :feedback_d: Incorrect!
+You cannot use a float as the value of an index.
 Try again.

     The following code would cause what kind of error?